Visyond/website-hugo/site/content/_index.md

       - text: >-
           Automatically document the spreadsheet as you and your collaborators work on it.
     descr: >-
-      Establish a single place to store your spreadsheet data — changes, scenarios, and comments — in the same environment where you do calculations, create analyses and visualizations.
+      Store your spreadsheet data — changes, scenarios, and comments— in the same environment where you create calculations, analyses and visualizations.
     infoVideo: /video/Organize Assumptions, Documents and Conversations In Cells - Visyond.mp4
     infoVideoPoster: >-
       /video/Organize Assumptions, Documents and Conversations In Cells -